changhaonan/StarHub/README.md

 - [x] Test on the simulation data.

 ### TODO

-- [ ] Implement the descriptor replacement.
+- [ ] Polish the error computing scripts
+- [ ] Generate keypoints from rendered map
 - [ ] Improve the wrapping for keypoints

 ## Problem